Rbrq03/ClassDiffusion/README.md

-# ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance
+# [ICLR 2025 ]ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance

 Official imple. of ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance